enokseth/GVoiceKiller/README.md

 1. Install the module on your Android device using Magisk Manager.
 2. Reboot your device to activate the boot service.
-3. The HotWord "Ok Google" and Quick Search Box applications will be removed on boot.
+3. The HotWord `Ok Google` and `Quick Search Box` applications will be removed and reboot.

 ## Contributors